 3 – End of Training Assessment Tests

-End of training assessments indicate proactive safety culture because they entail testing the effectiveness of training before training deficiencies manifest themselves in safety issues.
+End of training course assessments indicate proactive safety culture because they entail testing the effectiveness of training before training deficiencies manifest themselves into safety issues.

-End of training assessments are a powerful way to proactively assess training effectiveness and participation in training.
-If you are using them, then you are contributing to proactive safety culture.
+End of training assessments are a powerful way to proactively assess training effectiveness and training participation.
+If you are using them, then you are contributing to a proactive safety culture.

 4 – Use Safety Surveys